|

 Alternatively, you may wish to compile and run the examples individually.
 First, you have to build

-The examples can then be compiled manually using e.g. g++
+The examples can then be compiled manually using e.g. g++, provided that

 for linking.